 Whether you’ve taken steps to strengthen your SEO in the past or not, symptoms of a poor or non-existent strategy include any of the following:

 - High acquisition cost per customer

-- Consistently seeing smaller competitors rank higher in Google, Yahoo, or Bing search results
+- Consistently seeing smaller competitors rank higher in Google search results

 - A complete absence of the company’s website when searching for it online